JZ34345/AI-Usage-Cost-Dashboard/README.md

 ## Installation and Run Instructions
 #### Note: Have Xcode installed on macOS or a similar platform to run the dashboard.
-1. Clone the repository using 'git clone https://github.com' and 'cd REPOSITORY-NAME' in the terminal
+1. Clone the repository using 'git clone https://github.com' and 'cd REPOSITORY-NAME' in the terminal.
-2. Open the project in Xcode using 'open PROJECT-NAME.xcodeproj' in the terminal
+2. Open the project in Xcode using 'open PROJECT-NAME.xcodeproj' in the terminal.
-3. Ensure that sample-data.json, or other data files, is correctly in the Source Data folder
+3. Ensure that sample-data.json, or other data files, is correctly in the Source Data folder.
-4. Select the device to run the project
+4. Select the device to run the project.
-5. Run the project using ▶ button (top left) or Cmd + R
+5. Run the project using ▶ button (top left) or Cmd + R.

+## Requirements and License
+### Requirements
+- macOS 15.0 (Sequoia)+
+- Swift 5.9+
+- Xcode 15+
+### License
+- MIT License

 ## Project Features
 - Data represented as a line graph or table format